ATRX mutation analysis is performed by next-generation sequencing of all coding exons of the ATRX gene.

-- FFPE solid tumor tissue: Paraffin block is preferred.
+- FFPE tissue: Paraffin block is preferred.
 Alternatively, send 1 H&E slide plus 5-10 unstained slides cut at 5 or more microns.
 Please use positively-charged slides and 10% NBF fixative.
 Do not use zinc fixatives.

 Use cold pack for transport, making sure cold pack is not in direct contact with specimen.

 - Haase S, Garcia-Fabiani MB, Carney S, et al. Mutant ATRX: uncovering a new therapeutic target for glioma.
 Expert Opin Ther Targets.
 2018;22(7):599-613.

 - Liu J, Zhang X, Yan X, et al. Significance of TERT and ATRX mutations in glioma.
 Oncol Letters.
 2019:95-102.

 - Koschmann C, Lowenstein PR, Castro MG.
 ATRX mutations and glioblastoma: Impaired DNA damage repair, alternative lengthening of telomeres, and genetic instability.
 Mol Cell Oncol.
 2016;3(3):e1167158.